 2-A third party plug-in or script may cause this.
 Start iTunes in Safe Mode to troubleshoot this problem.
 Start iTunes in Safe Mode on your Mac, here is how:

 - Hold down the Option and Command keys on your keyboard while you launch iTunes. iTunes will start in Safe Mode.
-You will be a pop up message saying “iTunes is running in safe mode.
+You will see a pop up message saying “iTunes is running in safe mode.
 Visual plug-ins you have installed have been temporarily disabled.”
 Click “Continue”.
 If iTunes is working properly without any issue in safe mode, a third party iTunes add-on is causing this problem. iTunes add-ons can be found in this folder: ~/Library/iTunes/iTunes Plug-ins/.
 To find out the problematic add-on, close iTunes, and move the add-ons to your desktop one at a time temporarily.
 You may also want to contact the developers of your plug-ins.
 Maybe, there are updates that you can install.

 3-Make sure that you have the latest version of iTunes installed.
 If you do not, please update iTunes.
 You can update iTunes in a few minuets.
 Launch iTunes then, from the menu, select iTunes > Check for Updates.